 |Pull Request or Patch supplied:||No||Resolution:||fixed/implemented|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||19768|

 When loading a spatialite layer using browser (browsing the file, not using the connection) the first field of the table (may be only if it's a pkey) is not shown

-#5 Updated by Luca Lanteri almost 6 years ago
+#5 Updated by Luca Lanteri about 6 years ago

 - File test.sqlite added

 You're right: I try with a brand new DB and it works, but if I use some other DB the problem persists.

 I can't understand if it's a SL version problem.
 All my databases may be: SpatiaLite version 4.1.1

 and SQLite version 3.8.2.
 I'll try to investigate deeper.

 I try to attach an example db.